periode/thesis/readings/notes/sethi_programming_languages_constructs_concepts.md

 From *Programming Languages: Design and Implementation*, p.508:

-> The difference among programming langauges are not quantitative differences in what can be done, by only qualitative differences in how elegantly, easily and effectively things can be done.
+> The difference among programming languages are not quantitative differences in what can be done, by only qualitative differences in how elegantly, easily and effectively things can be done.

 Beautiful languages: